ekremalpp/DeliciousSandwich-Project/README.md

 DeliciousSandwich

 ## Description of the Project
-Deli-cious Sandwich Ordering System is a user-interactive application that supports the creation of orders for customized sandwiches by the user themselves.
+DeliciousSandwich Ordering System is a user-interactive application that supports the creation of orders for customized sandwiches by the user themselves.
 The system will guide in choosing the kind of bread, size of the bread, toppings, sauces the user would want in his sandwich, and if he wants it toasted or not.
 Users can prepare their orders, see an overview of their choices,